tonyhotant/API-work-day-scheduler-Lisheng/README.md

 ## Log

-v1.0 16/03/20 initial release
+v0.9 16/03/20 initial release
+v1.0 17/3/20 major update

 ## To do

    1. AM PM check
-   2. info stay in page after refresh
+   2. check duplicate item in array
+   3. reset everything when in new day